The most money and lowest monthly payment for your renovation

 - $375 for a single borrower

-But the interest paid on a personal loan is not tax-deductible.
+BUT the interest paid on a personal loan is not tax-deductible.

-If You Only Need to Borrow a Small Amount
+- If You Only Need to Borrow a Small Amount

+Alternatives will have higher minimums.
 For example, the minimum you can borrow with a RenoFi loan is $20k.

 If you only need a few thousand dollars, you won’t need to be too concerned about lower borrowing power or a shorter payback period.
-Plus, the money will likely be handled to you in a lump sum, so you can get it all at once to start working on your project.
+Plus, the money will likely be handed to you in a lump sum, so you can get it all at once to start working on your project.

-They're Fast & Simple to Secure
+- They’re Fast & Simple to Secure

-Since there’s no collateral, the lender can’t take your possessions if you don’t make the payments.
+And since there’s no collateral, the lender can’t take your possessions if you don’t make the payments.

-<h3>You Can Budget Fixed Monthly Payments
+- You Can Budget Fixed Monthly Payments

 There's a Misconception That Personal Loans are the Only Option if You Have No Equity in Your Home